ava-cassiopeia/discord-text-adventure-bot/readme.md

 suggestion, please just open an issue.
 I'll try to respond to you as quickly as possible.
 Don't bother getting frustrated, I'll happily help you set up an instance of this bot if you get stuck.

+## Legal

+The name "Discord" is copyright and trademarked Discord Inc.